NirNussbaum/Snake-Game/README.md

 The classic game of snake in a web form, inspired by the old mobile games.

 # Created mainly with
 - JavaScript
  - HTML
  - CSS
- -BootStrap
+ - BootStrap

-Top 3 table scores maintained with Firebase Firestore Google Database.
+ # Top 3 table

+ scores maintained with Firebase Firestore Google Database.

 https://NirNussbaum.github.io/Snake-Game/